 An inclusive recruitment strategy may foster engagement and return a higher and more active participation; and the resonance across society through communication can increase the impact, especially when citizen scientists become ambassadors of the research.

-These two issues will be at the core of the co-creation workshops of the “NEWSERA Citizens and society at large Lab“.
+These two issues were at the core of the co-creation workshops of the “NEWSERA Citizens and society at large Lab“.

-Participants include a small group of: citizen science practitioners selected during the NEWSERA survey, citizens with different backgrounds (some of them with previous experience of citizen science and others who don’t have any), a science communication expert acting as moderator, and members from the NEWSERA Team.
+Participants included a small group of: citizen science practitioners from 39 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey and interviews), citizens with different backgrounds (some of them with previous experience of citizen science and others who don’t have any), a science communication expert acting as moderator, and members from the NEWSERA Team.

-The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
-While the co-creation workshops are held within each group, there will be moments in which all groups come together to share their work and findings.
+The Lab was held online and in person, with three different groups of participants in Spain, Portugal and Italy.
+While the co-creation workshops were held within each group, all groups came together to share their work and findings during common sessions.